The Snoozeletter @ snzltr.blogspot.com

 I will remember Anyuka with a great deal of fondness.

-LATER: The paper-shuffling mentioned in "Forsaken" occurred at a family gathering, just a short time after the death of Anyuka's husband.
+LATER: The paper-shuffling mentioned in "Forsaken" occurred at a family gathering, just a short time after the death of Anyuka's husband ("Apuka").
 Her emotional devastation was obvious to everyone, and even though her two daughters treated her gently, she became very angry at one point during the afternoon.
 I was unable to understand all the harsh words, but I guessed that Anyuka's overwhelming sense of loss was causing her to lash out blindly, torturing my wife and my sister-in-law.
 So I instinctively grabbed Anyuka in a bear hug.

 It was a stupid move, and I began to regret it almost immediately.
 But I hung on anyway.
 Go big or go home.